miekg/skydns2/README.md

 Now we can try some of our example DNS lookups:

 #####All Services in Production

-`dig @localhost production.skydns.local SRV`
+     dig @localhost staging.east.skydns.local.
+SRV

     ;; QUESTION SECTION:
-	;production.skydns.local.
+    ;staging.east.skydns.local.
 IN  SRV

     ;; ANSWER SECTION:
-	production.skydns.local.
-629	IN	SRV	10 20 80   web1.site.com.
-	production.skydns.local.
-3979	IN	SRV	10 20 8080 web2.site.com.
+    staging.east.skydns.local.
+3600 IN  SRV 10 50 8080 4.rails.staging.east.skydns.local.
-	production.skydns.local.
-3629	IN	SRV	10 20 9000 server24.
-	production.skydns.local.
-3985	IN	SRV	10 20 80   web3.site.com.
-	production.skydns.local.
-3990	IN	SRV	10 20 80   web4.site.com.
+    staging.east.skydns.local.
+3600 IN  SRV 10 50 8080 6.rails.staging.east.skydns.local.

+    ;; ADDITIONAL SECTION:
+    4.rails.staging.east.skydns.local.
+3600 IN A    10.0.1.125
+    6.rails.staging.east.skydns.local.
+3600 IN AAAA 2003::8:1

 ####A/AAAA Records
 To return A records, simply run a normal DNS query for a service matching the above patterns.

 Now do a normal DNS query:

-`dig rails.production.skydns.local`
+    dig @localhost staging.east.skydns.local.
+A

     ;; QUESTION SECTION:
-	;rails.production.skydns.local.
+    ;staging.east.skydns.local.
 IN  A

     ;; ANSWER SECTION:
-	rails.production.skydns.local.
-399918 IN A	127.0.0.10
-	rails.production.skydns.local.
-399918 IN A	127.0.0.11
-	rails.production.skydns.local.
-399918 IN A	127.0.0.12
-	rails.production.skydns.local.
-399919 IN A	127.0.0.13
+    staging.east.skydns.local.
+3600 IN  A   10.0.1.125

-Now you have a list of all known IP Addresses registered running the `rails` service name.
+Now you have a list of all known IP Addresses registered running in staging in the east area.
 Because we're returning A records and not SRV records, there are no ports listed, so this is only useful when you're querying for services running on ports known to you in advance.
-Notice, we didn't specify version or region, but we could have.

 ####DNS Forwarding

-By specifying `-nameserver="8.8.8.8:53,8.8.4.4:53` on the `skydns` command line, you create a DNS forwarding proxy.
-In this case it round robins between the two nameserver IPs mentioned on the command line.
+By specifying nameservers in SkyDNS's config, for instance `8.8.8.8:53,8.8.4.4:53`, you create a DNS forwarding proxy.
+In this case it round robins between the two nameserver IPs mentioned.

 Requests for which SkyDNS isn't authoritative will be forwarded and proxied back to the client.
 This means that you can set SkyDNS as the primary DNS server in `/etc/resolv.conf` and use it for both service discovery and normal DNS operations.

-*Please test this before relying on it in production, as there may be edge cases that don't work as planned.*

 ####DNSSEC